maryam-ataei/TCP_SS_SEARCH_ALG/README.md

 ---

+## ⚙ Search Options (General)

+- On exit, optionally lower cwnd to value from 2 RTTs prior

+---

-🔁 Reset Behavior in SEARCH 3.1 (Missed-Bin Logic)
+## 🔁 Reset Behavior in SEARCH 3.1 (Missed-Bin Logic)

 search_alpha is a sensitivity parameter that determines how many missed bins SEARCH tolerates before triggering a reset.